Women in Aztec civilization: Spanish rule

 conquest of Aztec territories decreased much of the indigenous population through warfare and foreign disease, such as smallpox, for which the Aztecs had no immunities.
 The surviving population was confronted by profound attacks upon their culture in the form of Spanish institutions such as the Roman Catholic religion.

 As early as 1529, the Spanish began coercively converting Aztecs to Catholicism.
 They focused on the Aztec nobility initially, to create an example for the other Aztecs to follow.
 Nobles such as Quetzalmacatzin, King of Amaquemecan (Chalco), were forced to choose one wife and abandon the others, to comply with the current Christian institution of marriage, which meant monogamy.
 Aztec polygamous arrangements, with secondary wives and children, were not legally recognized by the Spanish, who considered such women and children illegitimate and disinherited from claims to ranks or property.
 This also tore apart the political and economic fabric of Aztec culture, since noble marriages were made with political and territorial claims in mind.

 Working demands became harsh for women after the Spanish arrived and the encomiendas were created.
 Aztec communities had already lost many men to war and epidemics, and the encomiendas meant that more men worked outside of their villages for the encomenderos.
 Traditional gender-based divisions of labour became irrelevant.
 Women no longer had men to do plowing, and were left to do all the agricultural tasks themselves, which included the planting and harvesting, as well as growing enough produce to meet the tribute demands of the encomiendas.
 Over several generations, many young women left the rural areas to work as domestic servants or as market vendors in the cities.
-By the 17th century, Andean women were the majority of the market vendors in colonial cities such as La Paz (Bolivia), Cuzco (Peru), and Quito (Ecuador).

 When the Spanish eventually set up industrial textile mills, they had only men working in the mills.
 The new Spanish culture prohibited women working outside of their home as their priority was to raise children.